 5.2.4.6a Reselection for enhanced coverage

 Ranking as defined in sub-clause 5.2.4.6 is applied for intra-frequency and inter-frequency cell reselection (irrespective of configured frequency priorities, if any) while the UE is in enhanced coverage.

+If a UE considers itself to be in enhanced coverage when S criteria for normal coverage is fulfilled, the absolute priority reselection cell reselection criteria as defined in sub-clause 5.2.4.5 is applied for inter-frequency cell reselection.

 Next Change